 Connecting internal and external stakeholders is difficult

-In the ideal scenario, an organisation could simply hold a town hall meeting to update and solicit feedback from the public.
-But unless your organisation still exists in a village, it’s just not going to happen.
+In the ideal scenario, an organization could simply hold a town hall meeting to update and solicit feedback from the public.
+But unless your organization still exists in a village, it’s just not going to happen.
 The reality is that people operate digitally and on mobile.
-This means organisations need to utilise technology and tools to nurture a thriving community.
+This means organizations need to utilize technology and tools to nurture a thriving community.

 But think about it; what is the right technology tool to use?
 Email groups break down when threads become ludicrously long, resulting in a lost message or poor ability to make decisions to drive consensus.
 People from different groups hold different pieces of information and find it difficult to chime in at the right time into the conversation.
 When mixing internal and external stakeholders in an email, how do you control what information should be shared or not?

 Facebook pages is an option.
-But Facebook is fundamentally a social tool that doesn’t account for the way businesses or organisations really work.
-For example, you can’t create to-do checklists and assign them to people; you can’t upload and collaborate around documents and tailored workflows and you can’t integrate other apps and tools that your organisation already relies on like project management or customer support.
+But Facebook is fundamentally a social tool that doesn’t account for the way businesses or organizations really work.
+For example, you can’t create to-do checklists and assign them to people; you can’t upload and collaborate around documents and tailored workflows and you can’t integrate other apps and tools that your organization already relies on like project management or customer support.

-talkspirit is an online tool that can handle all of the above situations.
-It’s a centralised communication platform that works across both web and mobile.
-For the purpose of building a strong community, an organisation can invite external stakeholders called ‘guests’ to their talkspirit platform.
+Talkspirit is an online tool that can handle all the above situations.
+It’s a centralized communication platform that works across both web and mobile.
+For the purpose of building a strong community, an organization can invite external stakeholders called ‘guests’ to their Talkspirit platform.
 Conceptually, this sounds simple and nice, but in fact, there are several important benefits.

-First of all, everyone is on the same platform so they can easily communicate and collaborate together.
-They can enjoy all the normal features of talkspirit; from participating in the Newsfeed, running polls, hosting video conferences, working on documents and set calendar agendas — together.
+First, everyone is on the same platform so they can easily communicate and collaborate together.
+They can enjoy all the normal features of Talkspirit; from participating in the Newsfeed, running polls, hosting video conferences, working on documents and set calendar agendas — together.

 Secondly, guests can be granted access to only the groups that are relevant to them.
 Of course, this helps to keep confidential company information private.
 Moreover, it doesn’t overwhelm the guests with too much irrelevant information.